JanekFoote99/Pomodore/README.md

-# Pomodoro Timer
+# Pomodore
-Pomodoro Timer written in Java Swing
+Pomodoro Timer written in Java Swing.

 Pomodoro is an effective way to manage your time while working/studying/learning in order to focus throughout the session.
 It uses a cycle system that gives a good balance between work and rest.